burakoner/BitMax.Net/README.md

 ## Websocket Api Examples
 The BitMax.Net socket client provides several socket endpoint to which can be subscribed.

-Note: There is problem with BaseAddress caused by CryptoExchange.Net Library.
-CryptoExchange.Net Library adds a trailing slash to BaseAddress and this cause connection problems for WS-API.
-I've contected with JKorf and trying to solve it.
+**Note:** There is problem with BaseAddress caused by CryptoExchange.Net Library.
+CryptoExchange.Net Library adds a trailing slash to BaseAddress and this causes connection problems for WS-API.
+I've contacted with [JKorf](https://github.com/JKorf) and trying to solve it.
 You can use these methods after library update.

 **Cash (Spot) / Margin » Public Feeds**
 ```C#